wohaco/despace/bepicolombo.md

    - Mercury Planetary Orbiter, built by ESA;
    - Mercury Magnetospheric Orbiter (Mio), built by JAXA.

 Arriving in Mercury orbit on 5 December 2025, the Mio and MPO satellites will separate and observe Mercury in collaboration for one year, with a possible one-year extension.
 The Orbiters are equipped with scientific instruments provided by various European countries and Japan.
 The mission will characterize the solid and liquid iron core and determine the size of each.
 The mission will also complete gravitational and magnetic field mappings.
-Russia provided gamma ray and neutron spectrometers to verify the existence of water ice in polar craters that are permanently in shadow from the Sun's rays.
+Russia provided gamma ray and neutron spectrometers to verify the existence of water ice in polar craters that are permanently in shadow from the Sun’s rays.

 Mercury is too small and hot for its gravity to retain any significant atmosphere over long periods of time, but it has a «tenuous surface-bounded exosphere» containing hydrogen, helium, oxygen, sodium, calcium, potassium and other trace elements.
 Its exosphere is not stable as atoms are continuously lost and replenished from a variety of sources.
 The mission will study the exosphere composition and dynamics, including generation and escape.